showmen15/testEEE/README.md

 How to contribute
 -----------------

-Clone this repo, setup your environment, using `virtualenv` and `pip install -r requirements.txt` or `bin/install.sh`.
+Clone this repo, setup your environment using `bin/install.sh`.
 Change what you want to change and make pull request.